- Home

 You might not expect a martial art to be low-impact, but Tai Chi is the exception.

-Originating in China in the 13th century, Tai Chi was taught as a self-defense martial art, but today it’s practised across the world as a low-impact sport.
+Originating in China in the 13th century, Tai Chi was taught as a self-defence martial art, but today it’s practised worldwide as a low-impact sport.
 It involves a series of slow and focused movements performed alongside deep breathing.

-Tai Chi is usually accessible for people suffering from injury or joint pain, and may even help to improve symptoms.
-In this study, participants with rheumatoid arthritis found that after practising Tai Chi for 12 weeks, they had less pain, as well as improved mobility and balance.
+Tai Chi is usually accessible to people suffering from injury or joint pain, and may even help improve symptoms.
+In this study, participants with rheumatoid arthritis found that after practising Tai Chi for 12 weeks, they had reduced pain, as well as improved mobility and balance.

-Another study found that participants with knee osteoarthritis who did an hour of Tai Chi twice a week experienced a reduction in pain and an improvement in general well-being and quality of life.
+Another study found that participants with knee osteoarthritis who performed an hour of Tai Chi twice a week experienced reduced pain and improved general wellbeing and quality of life.

-To find out more, you might like to have a read of our beginner’s guide to Tai Chi.
-And to give it a go, you can sign up for one of the weekly Tai Chi classes running on Rest Less Events.
+To find out more, have a read of our beginner’s guide to Tai Chi.

 6. Low-impact strength training